Episode II: Part IV - The Case of the Menacing Notes

 “Oh, and here’s one for you, you bastard,” Delia shouted, dropping the first aid supplies and kneeing her assailant squarely in the jaw.
 His head slumped forward again, his chin resting on his chest.

-“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release catch.
+“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release butto.
 Blanchard jerked her head toward the sound of the spring loaded blade popping into position.

 “That answers my second question,” motioning for her two officers to take a position on either side of the culprit.
 “Help this guttersnipe off the floor and sit him in that chair,” she ordered, pointing at the chair.
 “Do you have any smelling salts in that first aid kit?”